Intro

 :filter1:filter2

-When used as part of an URL filters can not contain white space or newlines.
+When used as part of an URL filters cannot contain white space or newlines.
 When read from a file

 however white space can be inserted between filters (not after the leading colon).

-Additionally newlines can be used instead of ,
+Additionally newlines can be used instead of , inside of composition filters.

 Some filters take arguments, and arguments can optionally be quoted using double quotes,

-if special characters used by the filter language need to be used (like :
+if special characters used by the filter language need to be used (like : or space):

 :filter=argument1,"argument2"